-Bough-runner Carmen Ghoul is mother to Swift, although they have been separated since being chosen.
-The Tree senses a new threat buried deep on a hillside bearing a White Horse, where a strange creature named Myrddin Wyllt is awakening.
-Carmen travels westwards on her own at the behest of the Tree, but is equally drawn by the new force.
+Bough-runner and cynical assassin Carmen Ghoul is mother to Swift, although separated since being chosen.
+The Demon Tree senses a new threat buried deep on a hillside bearing a White Horse, where a strange creature named Myrddin Wyllt is awakening.
+The Demon Tree orders Carmen to kill him, but she is equally drawn by the new force.

-The druidic priest does not understand the world he has awakened in.
+The mage does not understand the new world.
 He can seem primitive and uncaring but develops a strong bond with the girls.
 He longs to find Hama, but also fears what she might do.
 When Bella informs the people of her village that Myrddin has awakened, the high priest Artur Blackstone sees it as a threat and accuses her of blasphemy.

 Myrddin recovers and helps Bella escape the members of her village, but Hope hides in the forest.
 Bella explains that there is a sickness amongst the villages, and bodies have been found with empty skulls surrounded by a grey powder.
 The victims have been infected by the Tree and are bearers of male spores, and Artur Blackstone has become a servant of the Cazash Tree.

-Swift and Myrddin return to the stone table with the Hellons, and on their way discover hundreds of infected people standing on top of buildings, planes and other high points, waiting for the moment to spore.
-The Tree has sent up more of the giant flowers and only the endless rain keeps it at bay, but even Myrddin cannot make it rain forever.
+Swift and Myrddin return to the stone table with the Hellons.
+On their way they discover hundreds of infected people standing on top of buildings and waiting for the moment to spore.
+The Demon Tree has sent up more giant flowers and only the rain keeps it at bay, but even Myrddin cannot make it rain forever.